twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.360-361 - miller and holden fighting about whether they should send the data out. p.362 - 363 - miller has some common sense, holden is incapable of thinking 10 steps in the future **good for culminating** p.370 - belter inner gossip --seing belters as aliens not humans because of slang and appearance
+p.360-361 - miller and holden fighting about whether they should send the data out. p.362 - 363 - miller has some common sense, holden is incapable of thinking 10 steps in the future **good for culminating** p.370 - belter inner gossip --seing belters as aliens not humans because of slang and appearance p.381 - Miller and havelock exchanging info, only partner he ever had p.382 - not a fight between inners and belters, not anymore